 Complimentary to the authentic decor, the food is also straight from Ireland.
 Do not expect green beer or corned beef and cabbage here.
 In the words of house manager Enda O’Connor of Killarney, “It’s not Irish.
 Irish-American, but not Irish.”

 The menu is quite diverse, with traditional Irish fare, a few local specialties, as well as a large selection of vegetarian and gluten-free choices.
 The vegan shepherd’s pie is amazing.
-Raglan is known to be one of the best GF choices in the Disney area, with the staff taking great care to avoid cross contamination.
+Raglan is known as one of the bestp laces to dine gluten-free, with the staff taking great care to avoid cross contamination.
 Where else can you enjoy GF fish and chips?!

 The best part of visiting Raglan is watching the incredible step dancing performance.
-The talented award winning dancers and musicians from Ireland put on a spectacular show several times per day.
+The talented award-winning dancers and musicians put on a spectacular show several times per day.
 And, if you are lucky enough to visit Orlando over St. Patrick’s weekend, you will find a whole lineup of festivities all weekend long.

 2. Rula Bula

 Update: Rula closed in 2021 after 20 years in business.

 Rula Bula is a popular Irish pub and restaurant located on the lively Mill Avenue district of Tempe, Arizona.
 This touristy street is loaded with restaurants, bars, and various entertainment offerings.
 Basically it’s a fun place to cool off for a while when you tire of the heat.